Null0x-sh/Nullpeas/README.md

 - Assist authorised red teamers
 - Help newcomers learn responsibly

-It is not intended for illegal activity or abuse.
+It is not intended for illegal activity.

 ---

 ## Closing

-If you reached this point, thank you for taking interest in Nullpeas.
+Thank you for taking interest in Nullpeas.
 This project will continue to evolve significantly over time.